 CopyTrans Shelbee will allow you to backup Settings, Messages, Camera Roll and much more.
 If interested, you can see the full list here.

+How to back up my iPhone?
 In this guide, we will only cover creating a full backup with CopyTrans Shelbee.
 You can also backup the latest changes only (you need to have at least one full backup for that).

-To backup iPhone with CopyTrans Shelbee:
+To backup iPhone (and also to backup iPad) with CopyTrans Shelbee:

 Download and install CopyTrans Shelbee: